Why can coping with a chronic illness be so difficult?

 When should I seek help to cope with my chronic illness?

 The following is a checklist of the sources and signals of stress that you may experience with chronic illness.
-Seek help from a mental health care provider as early as possible to help you understand and cope with your illness better.
+Seek help from a mental health provider as early as possible to help you understand and cope with your illness better.

 Your sources of stress: